The three-body problem

 mc=[julia.red, julia.purple, julia.green], ms=7 )

-The most frequent outcome of this experiment is that one of the bodies is separated from the rest, and the other two bodies form a binary system and continue to move in space around a common centre of attraction.
+The most common outcome of this experiment is that one of the bodies separates from the others, while the other two form a binary system and continue to move in space around a common center of gravity.

-To better study the motion of the bodies, let us build an interactive simulation.
+To better study the movement of bodies, we will build an interactive simulation.

 # @markdown # Модельное время